sap-tutorials/Tutorials/tutorials/cp-cap-java-app-studio/cp-cap-java-app-studio.md

       <!-- border -->![project creation done](project-creation-done.png)

-    > Until it's the default in the SAP Business Application Studio, you need to set the default JDK to 17.
+    > Check in the SAP Business Application Studio, if the default JDK is set to 17.
     > From the main menu, choose **File** **&rarr;** **Help** **&rarr;** **Show All Commands**, type `Java: Set Default JDK` and choose **JavaSE-17**.

 5. From the main menu, choose **File** **&rarr;** **Open Folder**.